gopi/AutoandGeneral/README.md

 - Junit
 - Maven

- - Making use Spring & Springboot Frame work with Java 8 to develop the project and Added unit test cases using Junit & restTemplate FrameWork
+ - Making use of Spring MVC & Spring boot Frame work with Java 8 to develop the project and added unit test cases using Junit & restTemplate FrameWork
- - Using h2 database to store the ToDoItem values -- we can extend it by adding any database support via hiberate framework
+ - Using h2 database to store the ToDoItem values -- we can extend it by adding any database support via hibernate framework
  - Maven build tool